-Jive Forums allows you to specify an implementation that provides authentication and authorisation external to the application.
+Jive Forums allows you to specify an implementation that provides authentication and authorization external to the application.
 This document outlines how to integrate Crowd's authenticator with Jive Forums.

 - Download and configure Crowd.
 Refer to the Crowd installation guide for detailed information on how to do this.
 We will refer to the Crowd root folder as